IBM/SalesEnablement-test-repo/docs/Part 6/06 Networking.md

 ![](_attachments/SubnetsCreate-1.png)

-These include a name and:
+These details include a name and:

 - Classless Inter-Domain Routing (CIDR)